Kerala Fish Molly Recipe

 Kerala Fish Molly Recipe:

 I honestly can’t think of a better place to look for Gluten Free meals than South India.
-Most food is naturally gluten free, and the very limited use of gluten in general minimises the risk of contamination during preparation.
-South India also has many flavourd to offer from complicated spices to simple subtles dishes too.
-Now that I am gluten intolerant I am trying to explore more and more South Indian recipes and I often try to adjust the flavours according to what’s available in Delhi and also according to my taste buds.
+Most food is naturally gluten-free, and the very limited use of gluten, in general, minimizes the risk of contamination during preparation.
+South India also has many flavored to offer from complicated spices to simple subtitles dishes too.
+Now that I am gluten intolerant I am trying to explore more and more South Indian recipes and I often try to adjust the flavors according to what’s available in Delhi and also according to my taste buds.
 Today I tried making the very famous Kerala Fish Molly.

 Prep Time: 5 mins

 Cooking Time: Under 20 minutes

 King Fish: ½ kg ( I used Katla today)

 Garlic – 1 tbsp.
 Finely crushed or minced.

 Rec chili powder: 2 tsp

 Coconut oil (preferably) or any vegetable oil: 2 tbsp